 The Canon of Scripture

 When Jesus walked the earth there were two Old Testament canons in use.
 There was the Palestinian canon, which is identical to the Protestant Old Testament, and there was the Alexandrian canon which is identical to the Catholic Old Testament.
 The Alexandrian canon was also known as the Septuagint.
 The Palestinian canon was shorter than the Septuagint.
 The reason why the Catholic Church uses the Septuagint is simple.
 The Apostles and the early Church used the Septuagint.
 Evidence can be found in the Bible itself.
 The New Testament quotes the Old Testament approximately 350 times.
 The vast majority of those quotes are from the Septuagint.

 Copyright © 2018 StayCatholic.com

 For Further Study

-Articles - Confirming Biblical History
+Free - Confirming Biblical History

 by Chuck Colson